-Bruises due to minor accidents are generally small, oval to round in shape with nondistinctive borders, and often seen in areas such as the forehead, knee, shins, elbows, and knees (1).
+Bruises or cuts due to minor accidents are generally small, oval to round in shape with nondistinctive borders, and often seen in areas such as the forehead, knee, shins, elbows, and knees (1).

 Here is an image of how a normal bruise looks like.

 If the bruise on your child’s body is caused by falling or skidding, it heals within three to five days.
 The bruise that appears red on the first day turns purple or blue in a day and gradually turns to yellowish-brown and peels away (2).

 However, if you find bruises on your child’s body for no apparent reason, it is a red flag, and such sudden bruises could be due to an underlying medical condition or abuse.
 Read on to find out the signs of abnormal bruising in children.